 If you cannot get out of the car and the polling official in charge is satisfied that you cannot enter the polling place, someone may bring the ballot papers to you.

 A voter with a disability or mobility restrictions may also be eligible to become a general postal voter and receive ballot papers in the mail for each federal election.

 To complete a postal vote, the voter may choose an assistant (such as a friend or family member) to help complete the ballot papers and envelope according to the voter's instruction, but the voter must sign the envelope or make a mark as a signature.

-The AEC provides mobile polling to some locations, including hospitals.
-These locations are available shortly after an election is announced.
+The AEC provides mobile polling to some locations.

-Shortly after an election is announced, an official guide is made available to all Australians.
+Accessible versions of Your official guide to the 2022 federal election are available in the links below.
 It provides information on when and where to vote, assistance available at polling places and how to vote correctly.